m-faezi/MTO2/CONTRIBUTING.md

 ### Bug reporting

 Please follow these steps to report a bug:
-1. Make sure that the bug lies in MTO2.
+1. Make sure the bug lies in MTO2.
 2. Provide with useful information about your configuration/usage.
 3. Provide a data that produces the issue, or it may not be investigated.
 4. Fix the bug, and let us know how you go (optional).